fabd/kanji-koohii/README.md

 ## Contributing Feedback

 Both **issues and suggestions** can be posted in the Issues tab.
 Just click [New issue](https://github.com/fabd/kanji-koohii/issues/new) and voila!
-I will assign tags eventually.

 Consider **Watching** this repository (dropdown at the top of the screen) if you want to see what's going on, what changes on staging, and follow up on discussions.

+**NEXT ITEMS**: [issues I'm working on next](https://github.com/fabd/kanji-koohii/issues?q=is%3Aissue+is%3Aopen+label%3ANEXT) are labelled `NEXT`.

+**DISCUSSIONS**: [issues labelled discussion](https://github.com/fabd/kanji-koohii/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Adiscussion%20) are opened indefinitely and are less focused.
+They are intended to brainstorm fixes or features.
+Any concrete steps that come out of it will be added as separate issues.

 ## Other Ways to Contribute